DaniceB/DaniceB/README.md

-#H1 Hello!
+<h1> Hello! </h1>
 My name is Danice Mikhaela, feel free to call me either Danice or Mikha!
+💛💛💛💛

-I am a first-year in **Graphic Design!** I am pretty new at coding, filming and the design field but I am willing to improve on those skills as I progress further into my education.
+<p>I am a first-year in **Graphic Design!** at SAIT under the School for Advanced Technology!</p>
+<p>I am pretty new at coding, filming and the design field but I am willing to improve on those skills as I progress further into my education.</p>

 | Likes | Dislikes |